GridTools/icon_structured_benchmark/icon_structured_slides.md

 ## Notes for specific kernels

+- `structured_gpu_kloop_inlined_cached`: Tried 2 different implementations, number of threads same as input but then deactivate for the output some of them and number of threads same as output where each thread caclulates multiple elements.
+Former is better
+- `{un,}structured_gpu_naive_inlined_cached`: Not implemented in the former way
+- `structured_*_inlined`: calculate only necessary indexes, similar to `v2v`
+- `unstructured_*_inlined_v2v`: pass `v2e2c2v` as input
+- `unstructured`: `nabla4` iterates on edges (`per-orientation` - 1 edge per thread)
+- `structured`: `nabla4` iterates on vertices (`per-vertex` - 3 edges per vertex/thread)
+  - This way is more beneficial in the `unstructured` implementation if we assume the grid is structured and certain ordering
+- Both `structured` and `unstructured` versions operate on data with same ordering in memory
+- `structured`: `e2ecv` is also computed

 ---

 ## Results

 - Nabla4
+  - gpu_naive & gpu_kloop
 - Interpolate
+  - gpu_naive & gpu_kloop
 - Nabla4 & interpolate
+  - gpu_naive & gpu_kloop
+  - See if gpu_naive has anything interesting
+    - Check which ones to present in the output
 - Nabla4_vertical & interpolate
+  - Same as above
+- Decide whether it makes more sense to use 256 or 128 torus grid for results or both

 ---